+33 (0)1 40 51 78 18

 Ever wondered about the story behind the green stalls dotting along the Seine river?
 Here's a little history on the bouquinistes of Paris!

-Bouquinistes have been embedded in the Parisian landscape for centuries, and while they sometimes effortlessly melt into the picturesque scenery along the Seine river and its many bridges, if the little green book stalls were to suddenly disappear, we would realize how much the profession has contributed to the cultural heritage of France and is sans doute (without a doubt) one of the most iconic yet overlooked features of our beloved city - one that is truly irreplaceable.
+Bouquinistes have been embedded in the Parisian landscape for centuries, and while they sometimes effortlessly melt into the picturesque scenery along the Seine River and its many bridges if the little green book stalls were to suddenly disappear, we would realize how much the profession has contributed to the cultural heritage of France and is sans doute (without a doubt) one of the most iconic yet overlooked features of our beloved city - one that is truly irreplaceable.

 Central Paris Location